open-telemetry/opentelemetry-collector-contrib/extension/opampextension/README.md

   - `ws`: The OpAMP websocket transport settings.
     - `tls`: TLS settings.
     - `headers`: HTTP headers to set.
+    - `polling_interval`: The interval at which the extension will poll the server.
+Only applicable to HTTP client.
+Defaults to 30s.
 - `instance_uid`: A UUIDv7 formatted as a 36 character string in canonical
   representation.
 Auto-generated on start if missing.
 Setting this ensures the instance UID remains constant across process restarts.